Paper Mario: Color Splash: Plot

 Mario and Princess Peach receive a letter from Prism Island, which they discover is a Toad that was drained of its color and folded into a letter shape.
 They sail to Prism Island to investigate, where the three travelers find the island's town deserted, noticing colorless spots and objects.
 The fountain in the center of the island is dry, missing its famed Big Paint Stars.
 A vault appears in the fountain, containing a paint can.
 After Mario tries to open it, the can is revealed to be Huey, Prisma Fountain's guardian.
 Huey explains the fountain is usually powered by six Big Paint Stars, which supply the island with infinite paint and color.
 Mario agrees to help Huey recover the Big Paint Stars.
 While Mario further scouts the island, Peach is kidnapped by Bowser.

 Mario traverses six areas to retrieve the Big Paint Stars while helping the local Toads.
 Mario also fights various enemies, including the Koopalings who serve as bosses.
 As Mario collects the Big Paint Stars, each one incrementally tells the duo about their memories of an attack on Port Prisma.
-Once Mario recovers all six Big Paint Stars, they learn that Bowser attempted to dye his shell using the Prisma Fountain but inadvertently created black paint, a toxic substance that possessed him and transformed him into "Black Bowser".
-He proceeded to steal the Big Paint Stars and drain the color from Prism Island.
+Once Mario recovers all six Big Paint Stars, they learn that Bowser attempted to dye his shell a rainbow color using the Prisma Fountain but inadvertently mixed all the colors together creating black paint, a toxic substance that possessed him and transformed him into "Black Bowser".
+He proceeded to summon his army to steal the Big Paint Stars and drain the color from Prism Island.
 The duo also discovers that Bowser was the one who sent them the color-drained Toad in order to coax them to come to Prism Island.

 With the Big Paint Stars, and later joined by Luigi, the group reaches Black Bowser's Castle.
 Upon entering, they find that Bowser is mass-producing weaponized black paint in a factory, aiming to paint the world black.
 Mario and Huey then halt the factory's operations.
 The duo defeat Black Bowser, rescue Peach, and destroy the factory; that destruction causes the castle to fall apart in the process.
 Peach, Mario, and Luigi escape, but Huey stays to stop the black paint and absorbs the castle.
 Huey flies into space, taking the black paint far away from Prism Island, and then sacrificing himself in the process.
 In a post-credits scene, if the player has fulfilled certain requirements, Huey falls back into Prisma Fountain.